What is happening in Syria?

 A selection of our aid items in Syria

 Our partners help us provide aid in some of the most remote and dangerous conflict zones around the world.

-In Syria, we’re working with Hand in Hand for Syria, ReliefAid and Bahar Organisation to get our aid to those who need it the most.
+In Syria, we’re working with Hand in Hand for Aid and Development, ReliefAid and Bahar Organisation to get our aid to those who need it the most.

 But what motivates these extraordinary individuals to risk their lives to deliver aid in such dangerous circumstances?

 Meet Farid and find out what life looks like for aid workers in Syria.